kubecost/docs/getting-started.md

 ## <a name="basic-auth"></a>Kubecost Ingress example

 Enabling external access to the Kubecost product simply requires exposing access to port 9090 on the `kubecost-cost-analyzer` pod.
 This can be accomplished with a number of approaches, including Ingress or Service definitions.
 The following definition provides an example of Ingress with basic auth.
+Here is [another example](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/) of using basic auth with an Ingress.

 Note: on GCP, you will need to update the `kubecost-cost-analyzer` service to become a `NodePort` instead of a `ClusterIP` type service.